MicrosoftDocs/win32/desktop-src/Msi/using-the-summary-information-stream.md

 ---
-Description: 'This section describes which functions in the Windows Installer API can call the summary information stream properties.
-For more information on the summary information stream and how it works with databases, see About the Summary Information Stream.' ms.assetid: '2c22fe52-52a9-4e3f-9482-b5e41b91b3ae'
+Description: This section describes which functions in the Windows Installer API can call the summary information stream properties.
+For more information on the summary information stream and how it works with databases, see About the Summary Information Stream. ms.assetid: 2c22fe52-52a9-4e3f-9482-b5e41b91b3ae
-title: Using the Summary Information Stream
+title: Using the Summary Information Stream ms.date: 05/31/2018 ms.topic: article ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Using the Summary Information Stream